Coronavirus: How to play Irish Lottery games online

 Find out more about betting on the Irish Lotto online.

-The 10 lottery operators across the nine participating EuroMillions countries have decided to gradually reduce the amount of Advance Play draws that you can purchase tickets for.
-Due to the ever changing and unpredictable circumstances that COVID-19 has brought about, the reduction in Advance Play will lead to tickets only being sold for single draws at a time after 14th April.
+Yes, you can enter all games in advance as normal.
+Temporary changes had been made to EuroMillions, reducing the amount of draws you could enter at a time.
+This was due to the ever changing and unpredictable circumstances that COVID-19 has brought about, leading to tickets only being sold for single draws at a time after 14th April.

 Will Daily Million continue?